yenniejun/covid-texting-service/README.md

 # Usage

+## Locally
 To run locally, run the following twilio-cli command in the terminal.
-This will run ngrok and expose the service to the Internet.
+This will run [ngrok](https://ngrok.com/) and expose the service to the Internet.

 `twilio phone-numbers:update "+1xxxxxxxxxx" --sms-url="http://localhost:5000/sms"
 `